Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Algiers, Algeria.

 If you are older than 16 years of age: An original, unexpired police certificate from your country of current residence and countries of previous residence.
+We accept police certificates with up to years validity.
 If these three items are all true, you must bring a more recent police certificate to the interview:

 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.

 If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy.